A chronology of key events:

 2009 June - President Omar Bongo dies while undergoing treatment at a clinic in Spain.

-Bongo says France no longer its exclusive parter, as Gabon signs deals with India and Singapore for major infrastructure projects.
+2010 August - Bongo says France no longer its exclusive partner, as Gabon signs deals with India and Singapore for major infrastructure projects.

 2012 January - Gabon and Equatorial Guinea co-host Africa Cup of Nations, the continent's biggest football tournament.